cyrilondon/rover-project/README.md

 ### Test driven

-Our goal is to propose a final project covered at least at 90% by unit testing.
+From a testing perspective, our goal before to start to code the application was very clear:

-### No framework
+- We did not want to use any framework, i.e. no framework for dependency injection and not even a framework for mock testing.
+The only pre-built framework we have on-boarded is purely 100% dedicated to unit testing assertions: [Test NG](https://testng.org/doc/)

-We intentionally don't use any framework in this work, i.e. no framework for dependency injection and not even a framework for mock testing.
+- We expected however a high unit testing coverage rate, at least at 90% of the application should have been tested.

 ### Exception Handling

 The base class of our Exception hierarchy is the <code>[GameException>](src/main/java/com/game/domain/model/exception/GameException.java)</code> which:
 - is a of type **RuntimeException** as we don't expect any retry or action from the end user

 - takes an **Error code** as constructor argument along the error message for better understanding/readability from the end user

 ```java